alexs2112/MonoRogue/Roadmap.md

 ### **Roadmap:**
  * Other subscreens:
     * The remaining help screens, multiple menus to swap through to see info about the game
-      * Make sure to adjust chars per line for screen size
       * Keybindings
       * Basic game help
       * Essentially rehash the user manual but in game with icons